Shyamal-Shah/system-design/03_Design_Patterns/Behavioral/Strategy/README.md

 ### Why it matters

 The strategy pattern allows us to encapsulate different algorithms or behaviors in separate classes, making our code more modular and easier to maintain.
-It promotes the Open/Closed Principle, which states that classes should be open for extension but closed for modification.
+It promotes the Liskov's Substitution Principle, which states that classes should be substitutable for their base classes.
 This pattern also enhances testability by allowing mocking or injecting different strategies during testing.

 ### System Design Impact